Mia06-coder/alx-project-nexus/job-board/README.md

   - **Search bar and filter UI** (non-functional for now)
   - **Carousel with arrow disabling** (fades/disables when at start or end of scroll for smoother navigation)
   - **Filter drawer** with:
     - Framer Motion animations
     - React Select searchable dropdowns
+  - **Search results handling**:
+    - Jobs displayed in a grid layout
+    - No Jobs Found component with illustration + reset filters button
+    - Reset button in filter bar

 ---